ansible/dispatcherd/docs/config.md

 #### Producers

-These are "producers of tasks" in the dispatcher service.
+These are "producers of tasks" in the dispatcherd service.

 For every listed broker, a `BrokeredProducer` is automatically created.
-That means that tasks may be produced from the messaging system that the dispatcher service is listening to.
+That means that tasks may be produced from the messaging system that the dispatcherd service is listening to.

 The others are: